-Based on the settings above, we generate a target task and a source task, with index $k=0$ and $1$, respectively.
+Following the settings above, we generate a target task and a source task, with index $k=0$ and $1$, respectively.
 The number of trajectories in task $k$ is denoted by $I^{(k)}$, and we fix the length of each trajectory to be $5$.
 In practice, we choose $I^{(0)}=20$ and let $I^{(1)}$ range from $10$ to $80$.
 For the target task, the diagonal entries of the matrix $\bC^{(0)}$ are independently drawn from $\calN(0, 1)$, while the off-diagonal entries are independently drawn from $\calN(0, 1/4)$.
 For the source task, we set $\bC^{(1)}=\bC^{(0)}+\bC_{\delta}$, where each entry of $\bC_{\delta}$ is independently drawn from $\calN\big(0, \sigma_C^2\big)$.
 The parameter $\sigma_C$ controls the level of discrepancy between the target task and the source task, whose possible values are set as $0.25$, $0.5$, $0.75$, and $1.0$ in our experiments.

-To verify the effect of our proposed two-step algorithm, we compare the following three methods: \begin{itemize} \item[(1)]``no-transfer'': Fitted Q-Iteration on the target task without transferring any information from the source task. \item[(2)] ``one-step'': Fitted Q-Iteration on the aggregated data, without correcting the difference (i.e., only do Step \rom{1} in Algorithm \ref{algo:fitted-q-transfer} for each iteration). \item[(3)] ``two-step'': our proposed method (Algorithm \ref{algo:fitted-q-transfer}). \end{itemize} The basis function $\bphi(\bx)$ is a set of three-dimensional B-splines on $[-1, 1]^3$ for all methods.
-For each $k$, each entry of the initial estimator $\hat\bbeta_0^{(k)}$ is independently drawn from $\calN(0, 0.01)$, and the regularization parameters $\lambda_\delta^{(k)}$ are determined through cross validation.
-To evaluate the performance of each method, we estimate the expected estimation error $\EE\abs{\hat Q(\bx, a) - Q^*(\bx, a)}$ by taking an average over 200 values of $(\bx, a)$ that are independently drawn from the true distribution of $(\bx_0, a_0)$.
-Since it is hard to compute the $Q^*$ function in closed form, we also use Monte Carlo approximations to obtain the true value of $Q^*$ for any fixed $(\bx, a)$.
-The results over 100 independent runs are displayed by boxplots in Figure \ref{fig:boxplot_quadratic_noise0.5}.
+To verify the effect of our proposed two-step algorithm, we compare the following three methods: (1)``no-transfer'': Fitted Q-Iteration on the target task without transferring any information from the source task; (2) ``one-step'': Fitted Q-Iteration on the aggregated data, without correcting the difference (i.e., only do Step \rom{1} in Algorithm \ref{algo:fitted-q-transfer} for each iteration); and (3) ``two-step'': our proposed method (Algorithm \ref{algo:fitted-q-transfer}).
+For all algorithms, the basis function $\bphi(\bx)$ is chosen to be a set of three-dimensional B-splines on $[-1, 1]^3$ for all methods, each entry of the initial estimator $\hat\bbeta_0^{(k)}$ is independently drawn from $\calN(0, 0.01)$, and the regularization parameters $\lambda_\delta^{(k)}$ are determined through cross validation.
+To clearly evaluate the estimation performance of each method, we compare the expected estimation error $\EE\big|\hat Q(\bx, a) - Q^*(\bx, a)\big|$ of each method instead of the regret $v^{\pi^*}-v^{\hat{\pi}}$, where the expectation is estimated by taking an average over 200 values of $(\bx, a)$ that are independently drawn from the true distribution of $(\bx_0, a_0)$.
+The results averaged over 100 independent runs are displayed by boxplots in Figure \ref{fig:boxplot_quadratic_noise0.5}.

 As shown in Figure \ref{fig:boxplot_quadratic_noise0.5}, when the task discrepancy is small (i.e., $\sigma_C=0.25$), the one-step and the two-step methods both significantly outperform the ``no-transfer'' FQI method, and their performance improves as the source sample size $I^{(1)}$ increases.
 However, the one-step method's performance deteriorates as the task discrepancy $\sigma_C$ grows larger.
 Particularly, when $\sigma_C \geq 0.75$, it performs even worse than the ``no-transfer'' method due to the significant bias induced by the source task.
 On the contrary, the proposed two-step method consistently performs well with sufficiently large source sample size, highlighting the importance of the second step in our proposed algorithm, which corrects the bias of the center estimator obtained in the first step.